JoseRoca/WinFBX/docs/RichEdit/CTextFont2.md

 | **tomUsePoints** | Use points for floating-point measurements. |
 | **tomUseTwips** | Use twips for floating-point measurements. |

-Return value
+#### Return value
-Type: HRESULT

-If the method succeeds, it returns S_OK.
+If the method succeeds, it returns **S_OK^^.
 If the method fails, it returns one of the following COM error codes.
-For more information about COM error codes, see Error Handling in COM.

-#### Return value

 | Return code | Description |
 | ----------- | ----------- |